Why Do I Fear Being Rejected?

 “Why does rejection affect me so much?”

-Family Constellations offers another way of understanding rejection and explores how our experiences of connection, belonging, and family relationships may shape this fear.
+Family Constellations offers another way of understanding rejection and explores how experiences of connection, belonging, and family relationships may contribute to this fear.

 The Need to Belong